niu-lab/msisensor2/README.md

 MSIsensor2
 ===========
-MSIsensor2 is a novel algorithm based machine learning, featuring a large upgrade in the microsatellite instability (MSI) detection for tumor only or Cell-Free Tumor DNA (ctDNA) sequencing data.
+MSIsensor2 is a novel algorithm based machine learning, featuring a large upgrade in the microsatellite instability (MSI) detection for tumor only sequencing data, including Cell-Free Tumor DNA (ctDNA), Formalin-Fixed Paraffin-Embedded(FFPE) and other sample types.
 The original MSIsensor is specially designed for tumor/normal paired sequencing data.

 Result
 -------